make-resume/make-resume/README.md

 # JSON ⇒ CV

-Create/Generate [CV/Resume](https://en.wikipedia.org/wiki/Curriculum_vitae) from a JSON file.
+Create/Generate a web page [CV/Resume](https://en.wikipedia.org/wiki/Curriculum_vitae) from a JSON file.
 It's extensible, flexible, and easy to use.

 ## Installation